Tutorial One: Creating Community Microbiome Models

 Checking Your Operating System

-The tutorial automatically detects your OS and ensures that Docker is properly configured:
+The function automatically detects your OS and ensures that Docker is properly configured:

 %% Determine Operating System